bricebasty/commit-message-emoji/README.md

-# uTy
+# UTY

-## Useful Tools for you
+## *U*seful *T*ools for *Y*ou

-A simple repo to include in your VSCode workspace which contains useful tools.
+A repository to include in your VSCode workspace which will help you have everything needed to code. 💓

-**Contains:**
+**Content:**

-- Markdown helper
+- Markdown cheatsheet
-- Commit helper
+- Commit syntax cheatsheet
+- Process to debug programs
+- Process to solve a problem
-- Windows Shortcuts for VSCode
+- Windows&Mac Shortcuts for VSCode
+- Optimized workflows for VSCode (available: Vanilla JS front-end)

+Feel free to contribute ✌️